VictoriaMatthew/North-America-Retail-Sales-Optimization-Analysis-/README.md

 Tables Subcategory has a total of 34 profucts */
 ```
 ## Results/Findings
-- Products from Chairs and Bookcases Subcategory has the fasted delivery rate of averagly 32 Days
+ - Products from Chairs and Bookcases Subcategory has the fasted delivery rate of averagely 32 Days
-- Customers in Home Office Segment gets their product delivered faster with the average of 31 days as compared to the Coporate Segemrnt which takes averagly 35 Days
+ - Customers in Home Office Segment gets their product delivered faster with the average of 31 days as compared to the Corporate Segment which takes averagely 35 Days
-- The fastest Deliverd product is Sauder Camden County Barrister Bookcase, Planked Cherry Finish and it is delivered within 0-24 hours
+ - The fastest Delivered product is Sauder Camden County Barrister Bookcase, Planked Cherry Finish and it is delivered within 0-24 hours
-- It takes approximatly 31 weeks to get Bush Mission Pointe Library product deliverd to customer after ordring
+ - It takes approximately 31 weeks to get Bush Mission Pointe Library product delivered to customer after ordering
-- 50.1% of the Stores profit is generated feom the Subcategory Chair
+ - 50.1% of the Stores profit is generated from the Subcategory Chair
-- The Consumer segment generates the hightest profit of approximatly $35,427 contributing to 48.7% of the Store's profit margin
+ - The Consumer segment generates the highest profit of approximately $35,427 contributing to 48.7% of the Store's profit margin
  - Laura Armstrong serves as the store's highest customer spending over $1150 on purchases
  - Furnishing Subcategory has the highest number of Products in the Store with a total of 186 products
-## Reconmendations
+## Recommendations
-- Customer Satisfactory and Retension
+ - Customer Satisfaction and Retention
- 1. Tracking apps can be incoporated to enables customers track their product ordered to ensure both Customers and Store Logistics team are in communication
+1. Tracking apps can be incorporated to enables customers track their product ordered to ensure both Customers and Store Logistics team are in communication
- 2. Methods in delivering products like Sauder Camden County Barrister Bookcase, Planked Cherry Finish and Sauder Inglewood Library Bookcases which takes within 0-24 hours can be implemented into dilevery of products that takes averagly over 40 days to avoid customers loosing intrest and inturn returning them or canceling purchase.
+2. Methods in delivering products like Sauder Camden County Barrister Bookcase, Planked Cherry Finish and Sauder Inglewood Library Bookcases which takes within 0-24 hours can be implemented into delivery of products that takes averagely over 40 days to avoid customers loosing intrest and inturn returning them or canceling purchase.
- 3. Discount and refferals can be made for Top and returning Customers
+3. Discount and referrals can be made for Top and returning Customers
  - Logistics Improvement
- 1. Alternatives route can be follwed to increase rate of delivery to customers
+1. Alternatives route can be followed to increase rate of delivery to customers
- 2. Delivery Vans and Trucks shouls be serviced at intervals to ensure maximum efficiency and less breakdowns
+2. Delivery Vans and Trucks should be serviced at intervals to ensure maximum efficiency and less breakdowns
 3. Drivers should be trained at intervals to improve their skills and efficiency
  - Products and Services
 1. The production team can curate more Products that can cater for the Home office segment to increase purchase of the customers in that segment
- 2. Product ubder the  Chair  Subcategory should be raidily available
+2. Product under the Chair Subcategory should be readily available
 3. Products with less sales and profit can be sold on discount

 ### Challenges
  - Had to start this project again because I Lost my Query file before saving due to consistent Interrupted power supply and workig with a Desktop-like PC